rohan-paul/Awesome-JavaScript-Interviews/Topic-Wise-Notes/Javascript/Prototypal-Inheritence/READEME.md

 `Object.assign()` is a new ES6 feature You pass in a destination object, and as many source objects as you like, separated by commas.
 It will copy all of the enumerable own properties by assignment from the source objects to the destination objects with last in priority.
 If there are any property name conflicts, the version from the last object passed in wins.

 `Object.create()` is an ES5 feature that was championed by Douglas Crockford so that we could attach delegate prototypes without using constructors and the `new` keyword.

+## Does `new` mean that code is using classical inheritance?

+## No.

+The `new` keyword is used to invoke a constructor.
+What it actually does is:

+Create a new instance

+Bind `this` to the new instance

+Reference the new object’s delegate [[Prototype]] to the object referenced by the constructor function’s `prototype` property.

+## What happens when new( ) an instance:

+Note that the prototype in Foo.prototype is not to form a prototype chain.
+Foo.prototype points to some where in a prototype chain, but this prototype property of Foo is not to form the prototype chain.
+What constitute a prototype chain are the __proto__ pointing up the chain, and the objects pointed to by __proto__, such as going from foo.__proto__, going up to foo.__proto__.__proto__, and so forth, until null is reached.